fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-gauge-using-angularjs.md

 ---
-title: Your First Gauge in AngularJS Using FusionCharts | FusionCharts
+title: Create a Gauge in AngularJS | FusionCharts
 description: This article outlines the steps to create your first gauge, widget and map using the fusionCharts AngularJS component.
-heading: Your First Gauge in AngularJS using FusionCharts
+heading: Create a Gauge in AngularJS Using FusionCharts
 ---

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 We have built a simple and lightweight **Angularjs** directive which provides bindings for **FusionCharts**.
 The `angularjs-fusioncharts` directive allows you to easily add rich and interactive charts to any **Angularjs** project.